Survivors of Turkey, Syria quake struggle to stay warm, fed

 The earthquake’s toll is the highest worldwide since a 2011 earthquake off Japan triggered a tsunami, killing nearly 20,000 people.

 Alsayed reported from Bab al-Hawa, Syria.
 Fraser reported from Ankara, Turkey.
 Bilginsoy reported from Istanbul.
-Associated Press journalists David Rising in Bangkok and Robert Badendieck in Istanbul contributed.
+Associated Press journalists Fay Abuelgasim in Reyhanli, Turkey, Tanya Titova in Elbisan, Turkey, David Rising in Bangkok and Robert Badendieck in Istanbul contributed.

 Credit: AP